niqbal996/Lidar_gta_5/README.md

 ## License
 * This repository is build on top of the repository from the author @[UsmanJafri](https://github.com/UsmanJafri/LiDAR-GTA-V) and is only intended for educational research purpose.
+* Some functions were inspired from [DeepGTA 5](https://github.com/aitorzip/DeepGTAV) as well.

 ## Acknowledgements